UCC-Organism/uccorg-backend/README.md

 ## Done
 ### Milestone 2 - running until Dec.
 29

+- the windows server configured to extract the data each night at 1'o'clock, and send them to the mac mini.
 - added api for getting current/next/prev activity given a location, teacher or group
 - update REST-api
 - moving configuration into config-file